Terms and conditions

 Where you are liable to pay for Services, including where you access our Services on a self-pay basis, we may ask our third-party payment provider, Stripe, to securely store or process your credit or debit card information in order to take payment for any outstanding balance.
 The total price of any Service (including mandatory fees and taxes) will be displayed to you before you confirm a booking, and these prices are available upon request.

-It is your responsibility as a Referred Patient to regularly check your applicable membership/insurance benefits and to let us know when these limits are reached.
+It is your responsibility as a Referred Patient to regularly check your applicable membership/insurance benefits and to notify us in writing when these limits are reached.

 Late payments and debt collection